pitchtypes.spelled.SpelledIntervalClass

 the resulting interval class (SpelledIntervalClass)

-static from_onehot(onehot, low)
+static from_onehot(onehot, fifth_low)

 Create a spelled interval class from a one-hot vector.